Chords + Lyrics | Hit The Road Jack

 A cover of a cover

 The song was penned by Percy Mayfield a year earlier and sent to record executive Art Rupe, who had known Ray from his early days recording with Guitar Slim.
-Rupe, a key figure in rhythm and blues, also played a role in launching Little Richard, bringing hits like Tutti Frutti and Long Tall Sally to the world.
+Rupe, a key figure in rhythm and blues, also helped launch Little Richard’s career, bringing hits like Tutti Frutti and Long Tall Sally to the world.

 A massive success, Hit the Road Jack reached #1 in the U.S., Sweden, and New Zealand, becoming one of Ray Charles’s signature songs.
-Its call-and-response style—famously delivered by The Raelettes, with Ray answering—has kept it a staple in Soul and Motown cover bands’ setlists for over seven decades.
+Its call-and-response style—famously delivered by The Raelettes, with Ray answering—has kept it a staple of soul and Motown cover bands’ setlists for more than seven decades.

-With its super simple chord progression, this one is easy to memorise in seconds… That’s until you discover the Helen Reddy version which is just incredible!
-In my opinion, one of the best cover versions ever recorded.
+With its deceptively simple chord progression, it’s easy to memorise in seconds… until you discover the Helen Reddy version, which is just incredible.
+In my opinion, it’s one of the best cover versions ever recorded.

 Hit The Road Jack Chords: Continue Learning